-Your guide to digital asset management for small businesses
+Your guide to digital asset management for small business

-If you’re a growing brand, you’re ambitious, scrappy, and resilient.
-You’re competing against competitors, launching products and running campaigns.
-And you’re killing it.
-To do that, you’re creating thousands of different assets to feed your marketing channels.
+If you're a small business, you're ambitious, scrappy, and resilient.
+You're competing against your larger competitors, launching products and running campaigns.
+And to do that, you're creating thousands of marketing assets to feed your channels.

-But you’re shut out from tools to help you grow faster.
+But you've been shut out of tools that can help you grow faster.
+When it comes to DAM, small businesses have been treated unfairly.
 To quote one enterprise-focused DAM: “most small businesses can get away with using free cloud storage drives like Google Drive or Dropbox”.

-That’s not fair.
-They expect you to put up with the content chaos of Drive or Dropbox.
-Or shell out thousands a month to get a subscription with them.
+They expect you to put up with the content chaos of Drive or Dropbox, or shell out thousands a month to get a subscription with them.
+That's not fair.

-It’s about time small businesses had a digital asset management solution of their own.
+It's about time small businesses had an affordable digital asset management solution of their own (like Dash, but we'll get to that later).

-Digital asset management (DAM) helps you store, organise and use your visual content.
-By visual content, I mean marketing graphics, product photos, logo files, videos and more.
+Digital asset management software (DAM) helps you store, organise and use your visual content.
+That's assets like marketing graphics, audio files, logos, videos and more.

-It’s an alternative to keeping all that squirrelled away in a complex system of Google Drive folders.
+A good DAM lets you find, share and deploy your content quickly.
+It's a much-needed alternative to keeping all that squirrelled away in a complex system of Google Drive or SharePoint folders.

-How to tell when your visual content needs a new home
+How to tell when your small business needs a DAM

-It’s tricky to know when to take the plunge and get yourself a DAM.
-Almost all of Dash’s customers come from Google Drive, Dropbox or SharePoint.
-So we’ll hand the mic over to them so you can hear from other small businesses.
+It's tricky to know when to take the plunge and invest in digital asset management software.
+But if you're serious about growing your business, you should consider DAM as an essential small business marketing app.
+A good percentage of Dash’s customers come from Google Drive, Dropbox or SharePoint, so we'll hand the mic over to them so you can hear from other small businesses.
 See if any of these situations resonate with you.

 Drive and Dropbox are holding you back

 Small brands have big dreams.
-When the marketing tools you’re using get in the way of you growing, that can be… frustrating, to say the least.
-That was the case for furniture brand, RJ Living, who were using Google Drive as the home for their digital files.
+When the marketing tools you're using get in the way of you growing, that can be… frustrating, to say the least.
+That was the case for furniture brand, RJ Living, who were using Google Drive as the home for their creative assets and digital files.

 Nathan, their COO, said: